1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Has been a tech lead for 1+ year
+- Has been a tech lead for 1+ year.
-- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives
+- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives.
-- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday PMs L+D initiatives
+- Has presented 1+ times on a technical topic for a PED talk, ideally based on Friday PMs L+D initiatives.
-- Has documented 3+ technical aspects of systems implementation and/or post-mortems
+- Has documented 3+ technical aspects of systems implementation and/or post-mortems.
-- Has read Radical Candor and crucial conversations
+- Has read Radical Candor and crucial conversations.

 </td></tr>
 <tr><td>